joelouthan/Theologicus/src/confession-1689/1689-1-1-on-holy-scripture.md

----
-title: "1689 Baptist Confession of Faith, Chapter 1.1 Of the Holy Scriptures"
+# 1689 Baptist Confession of Faith, Chapter 1.1 Of the Holy Scriptures"
-author: Joseph Louthan
-publishDate: 2022-06-01
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.1 Of the Holy Scriptures"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "Christ came in as a nobody yet, the entire basis of the Jewish faith prophesied that this was to be start.
-Starting with Genesis and ending with Malachi.
-Over 200 prophecies about the upcoming Messiah."

----

 ## The Text

 >1 Corinthians 2:12-16 (CSB) Now we have not received the spirit of the world, but the Spirit who comes from God, so that we may understand what has been freely given to us by God.
 We also speak these things, not in words taught by human wisdom, but in those taught by the Spirit, explaining spiritual things to spiritual people.
 But the person without the Spirit does not receive what comes from God’s Spirit, because it is foolishness to him; he is not able to understand it since it is evaluated spiritually.
 The spiritual person, however, can evaluate everything, and yet he himself cannot be evaluated by anyone.
 For